isc-projects/stork/doc/dev/ci-images.rst

     - ``ci-base.Dockerfile`` - Debian-based image; a default base for CI tasks.
       Available for AMD64 and ARM64 architectures from the ``1`` tag.
 Stored in the registry as the ``ci-base`` image.
+    - ``pkgs-debian-old-glibc.Dockerfile`` - Debian-based image with a old
+      version of GLIBC.
+It is suitable only for compiling Go binaries with already prepared all generated files.
+Available for AMD64 and ARM64 architectures for all tags.
+Stored in the registry as the ``pkgs-debian-old-glibc`` image.
     - ``pkgs-redhat-ubi.Dockerfile`` (old name: ``redhat-ubi8.Dockerfile`` - RedHat-based
       image.
 Available for AMD64 and ARM64
       architectures from the ``1`` tag.
 Stored in the